 Figure \ref{fig:fid_periodratio} plots histograms of period ratios for neighboring big bodies.
 Our initial conditions at $t=0$ start all pairs with period ratios $P_{i+1}/P_{i} = 1.515$ (Fig. \ref{fig:fid_periodratio}a).
 At $t = 1$ Myr, after all the small bodies have been accreted, the peak has widened to include somewhat larger period ratios (Fig. \ref{fig:fid_periodratio}b).
 On the flip side, we also find a handful of systems with period ratios $P_{i+1}/P_i < 3/2$.
 Young planet pairs narrow of resonance are observed (see the compilation in \citealt{dai_etal_2024}), and are not a predicted outcome of convergent migration acting alone \citep{choksi_chiang_2020}.
 At the end of our simulations, a broad continuum of period ratios has begun to fill out (Fig.~\ref{fig:fid_periodratio}c).
 The continuum is made up of planet pairs that were once near resonance but suffered dynamical instability (green).
 Collisions widen interplanetary spacings, so breaking our fiducial 3:2 resonant chains fills out the continuum between 3:2 and 2:1 (see also \citealt{li_etal_2025}).
-Figure \ref{fig:nres}ab show that nonresonant planets have elevated mutual inclinations of zero to eight degrees and eccentricities of a few to ten percent.
-Such values are consistent with strong scattering between the big bodies, which excites inclinations and eccentricities of order $v_{\rm esc}/v_{\rm K} \sim 0.1$, where $v_{\rm esc}$ is the surface escape speed from the planet and $v_{\rm K}$ is the local orbital speed.
-That the excited inclinations straddle $R_{\star}/a \sim 3^{\circ}$ ($R_{\star}$ is the star's radius), the value above which some bodies may be missed by transit surveys, seems qualitatively consistent with the observed decline in transit multiplicity shown in Fig.~\ref{fig:age_multiplicity}.